ABOUT THE ARTIST

 As a survivor of bullying, I work hard to be kind.
 I experienced first-hand the damage cruelty does.
 It's been thirty years, and I still have nightmares.
 No one deserves that.
 I feel that the standard of beauty in this world is crushing us as women.
 We grow up being taught to hate our bodies.
 Part of why I do boudoir photography is because I want women of all shapes, sizes, ages, colors, etc to see their beauty.
 Every woman has beauty within them that needs to be brought out.
 Diversity is extremely important to me, and it's been my business model for many years.
 It's important that I have a great variety of people in my portfolio, because they're all beautiful!

 In a nutshell, I'm a sentimental fool who values family and art.
 I'm a wife, friend, and free spirit who treats my cat like a person.
-I have a bit of a Candy Crush dependency problem (I can quit any time I want), I'm terrified of sharks, and my biggest goal in life is to learn to ride a bicycle.
+I'm obsessed with Friends and watch it every night.
+I'm terrified of sharks, and my biggest goal in life is to learn to ride a bicycle.

 I live in Modesto, California (no sharks) with my husband Mark, who's the best wedding-dress-fluffer ever, and our two very spoiled cats, JJ and Gracie.
 There's also a possum in the backyard.